ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- I might be generally very nice, but I can be rather critical upon research.
 	- You will be required to build a DEEP and CLEAR understanding of your research topic and related works.
 		- This may take a long time, but it will be a PREREQUISITE for us to start the real research.
 	- I will guide and force you to think deeply, clearly, and logically.
-I wish we had the same belief that:
+Wish we have the same belief that:
 		- Superficial understanding may lead to specious conclusions.
 		- Deeper thinking can bring simpler/better solutions.